 - Indexing any manuscript that contains differentiae

 See the About page and its subsidiaries for more information on the project and how to use the database.
-If you would like to contribute to the database, please see the Contribute page and Contact the site administrator.
+If you would like to contribute to the database, please see the Contribute page and Contact the project director (Rebecca Shaw).

 Database created with the support of: